 Unlike Orders/Invoices, a Bill is a Bill, whether you are looking at it from the Operations or the Administration side.
-Bills are used to keep track of expenses, and are usually associated with an Order or a Dispatch.
-Bills can also be created directly from the Payables list.
+Bills are used to keep track of expenses and are usually associated with an Order or a Dispatch.
+However, bills can also be created directly from the Payables list.
 You can read more about Creating and Posting Bills.

 Incoming Invoice Wizard

 Bills can also be created via the Incoming Bill Wizard, which lives under the AP section.
-It can also be used to process incoming Invoices and associate them with existing Bills.
-Whether or not you use the Wizard will depend on your general process and work flow.
+It can also process incoming Invoices and associate them with existing Bills.
+Whether or not you use the Wizard will depend on your general process and workflow.

 Paying Bills – Vendor Pay and Personnel Pay